Civil Engineering Program Educational Objectives and Student Outcomes

-Note: Program Learning Outcomes part I, a through k are cross referenced to a through k of EAC of ABET General Criteria, Criterion 3, Program Outcomes
+Note: Program Student Outcomes part I, a through k are cross referenced to a through k of EAC of ABET General Criteria, Criterion 3, Student Outcomes

 Part I - Civil Engineering graduates will have:

-Note: Program Learning Outcomes part II, a through f are based on EAC of ABET “Program Criteria for Civil and Similarly Named Engineering Programs.”
+Note: Program Student Outcomes part II, a through f are based on EAC of ABET “Program Criteria for Civil and Similarly Named Engineering Programs.”

-- an ability to apply knowledge of mathematics, science, and engineering to solve civil engineering problems and design civil engineering projects (a);
+- an ability to apply knowledge of mathematics, science, and engineering (a);

 - an ability to design and conduct experiments, as well as to analyze and interpret data (b);